schell/renderling.xyz/content/devlog/index.md

 Well, it looks like the constructed frustum can be used as a mesh, so we know the shader can handle those big numbers (they didn't seem _all that big_, anyway).

-Here's a clip of the example-culling app displaying the infinite frustum.
+Here's a video of the example-culling app displaying the infinite frustum.

 <video controls width="100%">
   <source src="https://renderling.xyz/uploads/Screen_Recording_2024-09-28_at_11.26.03AM.mov" type="video/mp4" />